Fortress of Solitude

 Tracy has been around since then with his stories taking him on wild and wonderful adventures; however, he is more of a heroic policeman à la Jim Gordon than he is a superhero.
 As a matter of fact, his adventures only started to become fantastical and more outrageous as he headed to space decades after his debut.
 If they had been like that from the start, well, he might have a case for being considered the world’s first superhero.

-The Shadow First Comic Book
+The Shadow First DC Issue

 Here’s the funny bit: While most people call Doc Savage the first superhero, he was only created because of the success of another hero: The Shadow.
 Yes, there were other heroes in literature and radio programming before The Shadow; however, no one embodied what is commonly referred to as “superhero” until he came along.